 If you ask your mom, she will say thick plastic is always better.
 Because she can re-use it.
 If you negate her and say thin plastic is better because it is thin, then the joke is on you.

-Yes, your mom is right.
 Some of you might be thinking: “So what Pavni?
 I don’t care.
-I’m not going to be here for 1000 years to witness how bad the earth is going to get.”
+I’m not going to be here, after 1000 years to witness how bad the earth is going to get.”